Chemical ISO 45001: Occupational Health and Safety Management Systems (OHSMS)

 - Facilitate continual improvement

-ISO 45001 is the new international standard for an OHSMS.
-While it is similar to OHSAS 18001, the new ISO 45001 standard adopts the Annex SL top-level framework of all new and revised ISO management system standards.
+ISO 45001 is the internationally recognized standard for an OHSMS.
+While it shares some content and requirements with its predecessor, OHSAS 18001, the ISO 45001 standard adopts the Annex SL top-level framework of all new and revised ISO management system standards.

 ISO 45001 can be aligned with other management systems standards, such as ISO 9001:2015 and ISO 14001:2015.
 ISO 45001 was published in March 2018.